top of page

 Planning for the end of my own life, I basically followed my mother’s model.
 My mother lived in the same state and county that I do.
 Her will named me as executrix of her estate, presumably because I was the older of her two children.
 I did the same with my will, which I composed by basically transcribing my mother’s will and changing the names.
 My mother was widowed and had two grown daughters; I’m divorced with two grown daughters.
 Her will stated that all of her assets would be equally divided between her children; mine says the same.

 That is not true of everyone.
 Your situation may be more complicated.
-Maybe you are unmarried and have no children.
+You may be unmarried and have no children.
 Maybe you own a business, or have a blended family, or own assets in multiple states or in another country.
 Even if your situation is simple, your end-of-life planning may also include such items as:

-To learn more about these vehicles and the differences between them, do a state-specific online search for information, such as “wills in Maryland” or “advance directives in Georgia.”
-Or contact attorneys who specialize in wills and trusts.
+To learn more about these vehicles and the differences between them, you can do a state-specific online search for information, such as “wills in Maryland” or “advance directives in Georgia.”
+Or visit a website like Martindale Hubbell to find attorneys near you who specialize in estate planning, wills and trusts.

-Note that if you choose not to have an estate plan, the laws of the state in which you live may determine who inherits your property and handles your estate.
+If you don't have an estate plan, the laws of the state you live in may determine who inherits your property and handles your estate.
+Is that what you want?

 Factors to Consider

-As you think about who might best manage your estate, consider who has the time, temperament, willingness, and patience to do it well.
+Think about who has the time, temperament, willingness, and patience to best manager your estate.
 That might not be your eldest adult child or the one who lives nearest.
 If you don’t have children, the best person might be a friend, cousin or other relative.

-If you have a will or trust written with the help of an estate planning attorney, that attorney can be paid to execute the plan instead of asking a loved one to fulfill that role.
+If you hired and estate planning attorney to write your will or trust, that person can be paid to execute the plan instead of asking a loved one to fulfill that role.
 You might prefer to select such a third party if you feel that none of your friends and relatives should handle the job or would do it well.

 Comments